Crockpot Pork Tenderloin Recipe

 Make-Ahead and Storage Tips

-• Store leftovers in the fridge up to 4 days.
+• Storage: Store any leftover pork in an airtight container in the fridge for up to 3 days.

 What to Serve With It